How to Hire a Full-Stack Developer for Your Startup

 Should I hire in-house or remotely?

-Remote is the default.
-45% of US developers work fully remote (Stack Overflow, 2025).
-GitHub hit 180 million developers in 2025 (GitHub Octoverse, 2025).
-Hiring local-only means competing for a fraction of that pool at higher rates.
+Remote hiring is the default in 2026.
+45% of US developers work fully remote (Stack Overflow, 2025), and GitHub reached 180 million developers worldwide in 2025 (GitHub Octoverse, 2025).
+Hiring local-only means competing for a small fraction of that global talent pool at significantly higher rates — US senior developers cost $100–$140+/hr compared to $49–$76/hr in Poland or Romania.
+The key success factor for remote isn't geography but communication structure: async-first workflows, clear documentation, and overlapping working hours of at least 4 hours daily with your team.

 How do I evaluate a full-stack developer's skills?